Gurdhhu/bioinf_scripts/README.md

 ### Contacts
 For any questions and suggestions: ledum_laconicum(at)mail(dot)ru

-If anybody will require additional annotation features (e.g., genes) or additional databases to be available (e.g., protein), don't hesitate to contact me.
+If anybody will require additional annotation features (e.g., genes), don't hesitate to contact me.